 This is a shot of the right main gear leg weldment and the fuel and vent lines

-going to the wing tank.
+going to the right wing tank.
 The gray weldment is bolted to the wing spar bulkhead, which

 is out of sight at the bottom the photo.
 The steel bar running vertically in the